Garmin: Recent market expansion: 2018 to present

+In 2024, the Independent Boat Builders, Inc. (IBBI) selected Garmin as its exclusive marine electronics and audio supplier.
+The selection starts in model year 2025 and runs through 2029.

 Public offering

-The company began public trading on NASDAQ on December 8, 2000.
-At that time Burrell owned 19,911,155 shares.
-Kao owned 20,352,803 shares.
-Together their holdings accounted for 45 percent of the company's stock.
-Kao's brother, Ruey-Jeng Kao, an attorney in Taipei, owned another 7,984,109 shares, which when combined with Burrell's and Kao's shares constituted 54.22 percent of the shares outstanding.
+In December 2021, Garmin began trading on the New York Stock Exchange (NYSE) under the ticker symbol NYSE: GRMN.
+Previously, the company had traded on the NASDAQ exchange.

 Acquisitions

 In August 2003, Garmin completed acquisition of UPS Aviation Technologies, Inc. based in Salem, Oregon, a subsidiary of United Parcel Service, Inc., expanding its product line of panel-mounted GPS/NAV/COMM units and integrated cockpit systems for private and commercial aircraft.
 The acquired company changed its name to Garmin AT, Inc. and continued operations as a wholly owned subsidiary of Garmin International, Inc.

 Garmin has acquired Dynastream Innovations, EME Tec Sat SAS (EME), and Digital Cyclone.
 Dynastream, in Cochrane, Alberta, produces personal monitoring technology (ANT+)—such as foot pods and heart rate monitors for sports and fitness products—and also ultra-low-power and low-cost wireless connectivity devices for a wide range of applications (ANT).
 EME Tec Sat SAS is the distributor of Garmin's consumer products in France; following the acquisition, EME changed its name to Garmin France SAS.
-Digital Cyclone Inc (DCI), located in Chanhassen, Minnesota, provides mobile weather solutions for consumers, pilots, and outdoor enthusiasts.
-Garmin also bought Nautamatic Marine Systems, an Oregon-based company that makes autopilot systems for boats.
+Digital Cyclone Inc (DCI), located in Chanhassen, Minnesota, provides mobile weather services to consumers, pilots, and outdoor enthusiasts.

+In 2007, Garmin bought Nautamatic Marine Systems, an Oregon-based company that makes autopilot systems for boats.
 In July 2011, Garmin finished its acquisition of the German satellite navigation company Navigon.

-In 2006, Garmin introduced a new corporate logo, and opened its first retail store, located on Michigan Avenue in Chicago, Illinois.

 In 2015, Garmin acquired South Africa's iKubu Ltd. for its Backtracker on-bicycle low power radar system.

-In 2018, it was reported that the Garmin subsidiary Navionics had exposed hundreds of thousands of customer records, when its MongoDB database wasn't secured with a password.
+In 2016, Garmin acquired DeLorme, which gave Garmin DeLorme’s inReach satellite communication technology.

+In 2017, Garmin acquired Navionics, a privately held manufacturer of nautical charts and mobile applications.

 In 2019, Garmin acquired Tacx, a privately held Dutch company that designs and manufacturers indoor bike trainers, tools and accessories, as well as indoor training software and applications.

+In 2020, Garmin acquired Firstbeat Analytics from Firstbeat Technologies.
+Firstbeat Analytics designs physiological-measurement algorithms used by health and wellness devices.
+Prior to the acquisition, Garmin and Firstbeat had a partnership to create dynamic training programs for athletes based on activity and fitness data captured throughout the day.

-In 2021 Garmin acquired AeroData, a Scottsdale AZ based company that provides aircraft performance software for over 135 airlines worldwide.
+In 2021 Garmin acquired AeroData, a Scottsdale, Arizona based company that provides aircraft performance software for over 135 airlines worldwide.
 The company will continue to operate under the AeroData brand.

-Corporate governance
+Garmin also acquired Fltplan.com, a company that provides flight-planning, scheduling, and trip-support services; and, Geos Worldwide, an emergency monitoring and response service.

+In 2021, Garmin acquired GEOS Worldwide, a provider of emergency monitoring and incident response services.

+In 2022, Garmin acquired Vesper Marine, a privately held provider of AIS, VH, and vessel monitoring solutions.

+In 2023, Garmin announced a definitive agreement to acquire JL Audio.